-First, "there are always different variants (were data science competencies can fit) [...] and maybe geography would be also relevant" (DE1).
-Data Science competencies could in different topics as "plants, dust pollution", or subjects "geography, physics" or in projects as the "stratosphere balloon project" (DE1)

-Furthermore, expert 1 "could imagine that in geography... or mathematics you could also imagine that there is something....
+First, "there are always different variants (where data science competencies can fit) [...] and maybe geography would be also relevant" (DE1).
+Data Science competencies could be in different topics as "plants, dust pollution", or subjects "geography, physics" or in projects as the "stratosphere balloon project" (DE1) Furthermore, expert DE1 " could imagine that in geography... or mathematics you could also imagine that there is something....
 But I would limit it to science for now."
-(DE2) Expert No. 8 shares this opinion as "there might be something like that now for mathematics classes or computer science classes."
+(DE2).
+Expert DE8 shares this opinion as "there might be something like that now for mathematics classes or computer science classes."